 How to Find a Criminal Defense Lawyer

-There are numerous ways to find a criminal defense lawyer.
+There are numerous ways to find and hire a criminal defense lawyer.
 Referrals from friends and family or online research may be a good start.
 However, in many instances, a person facing criminal charges may not wish to publicize the news of his or her arrest to extended family members and friends or may not have unlimited time to research online.
-As such, you may wish to find a local criminal defense lawyer using one of several quality-assured lawyer directories, such as FindLaw, devoted to connecting you to an experienced criminal defense lawyer in your area.

 Questions to Ask a Criminal Defense Lawyer